testiumjs/testiumjs.github.io/setup.md

 You can just run the file above using `mocha` and testium will handle everything for you:

-* Launch the app and a headless chrome.
+* Launch the app and headless chrome.
 * Wait for the app to listen.
 * Clear cookies & reset the window to a well-known size.
 * Close the webdriver session and tear down your app & headless chrome.